top of page

 Building Connections through Care

 At Parkdale United Church, we show care for each other when we walk together in challenging times.
 Sometimes, care is expressed with a phone call, card or email to show concern and offer encouragement.
 Care can be shown with an informal chat on a Sunday morning.
 At Parkdale United Church, we also have more intentional ways of showing care for friends and members of the congregation.
 We express care and build connections by sending anniversary cards to couples who have been married in the church, sending birthday cards to children who have been baptised, preparing and delivering cookie plates at Christmas, sending cards to and visiting homebound members of the church, blessing prayer stones, arranging for prayer candles at the front of the sanctuary and making Care Notes available.
-We also express care for each other through our Knitting Ministry, Prayer Circle and Healing Pathway.
+We also express care for each other through our Knitting Ministry and Prayer Circle.

 Prayer Stones-DSC_7067.jpg